 Motorola MB8600: A frill-free DOCSIS 3.1 modem

 The way cable modems go, the network port decides the top broadband speed this modem caps at 1Gbps.
 On the inside, though, the Motorola MB8600 features DOCSIS 3.1, capable of getting up to 6Gbps of Internet bandwidth from the provider.
-It can also works as a 32×8 DOCSIS 3.0 modem.
+It can also work as a 32×8 DOCSIS 3.0 modem.

 On the front, the modem has a vertical array of LED status lights.
-These are helpful during the setup process or when you need to check on your broadband connection status.
+These are helpful during the setup process or when you need to check your broadband connection status.

-Most of the time, though, these little blue and green lights are a bit too bright.
+Most of the time, these little blue and green lights are a bit too bright.
 If your Internet drop is in your bedroom, it’s a good idea to cover them with a piece of tape.

 Simple setup process

-I tried the Motorola MB8600 (via a few units) with a couple of Comcast Xfinity accounts, and the setup process was straight forward.
+I tried the Motorola MB8600 (via a few units) with a couple of Comcast Xfinity accounts, and the setup process was straightforward.
 You can find detail in this post, but here is the simple breakdown:

 - Connect the modem securely to the service cable.